vespa-engine/blog/_posts/2022-10-26-building-billion-scale-vector-search-part-two.md

 [RankingSearcher](https://github.com/vespa-engine/sample-apps/blob/master/billion-scale-image-search/src/main/java/ai/vespa/examples/searcher/RankingSearcher.java)
 for the detailed implementation.

-By moving the final ranking stage to the stateless container nodes, we move a significant portion of the compute budget out of the content and storage layer, and we can quickly scale stateless resources with changes in query volume.
+By moving the final ranking stage to the stateless container nodes, we move a significant portion of the compute out of the content and storage layer, and we can quickly scale stateless resources with changes in query volume.

 ## Summary
 In this post, we looked at design choices when implementing a cost-efficient search solution for the `LAION-5B` dataset.

 - We introduced dimension reduction with `PCA`, used to reduce the memory footprint of the centroid indexing with `HNSW`.
-- Compute tiering, or phrased ranking.
-By performing a similarity search in the reduced vector space as a coarse level search we lower the computational complexity of similarity calculations performed close to the data on the content nodes.
+- Compute tiering, or phased ranking.
+By performing a similarity search in the reduced vector space as a coarse-level search, we lower the computational complexity of similarity calculations performed close to the data on the content nodes.
-- Stateless re-ranking, moving majority of the vector computations to stateless containers, allowing for faster auto-scaling with query volume fluctuations.
+- Stateless re-ranking, moving majority of the similarity computations to stateless containers, allowing for faster auto-scaling with query volume fluctuations.

 If you want to start building your copy of the `LAION-5B` index, you can already try out our [billion-scale-image-search](https://github.com/vespa-engine/sample-apps/tree/master/billion-scale-image-search) sample application.
-If you operate on a smaller scale, you can read about [Vespa managed vector search](https://blog.vespa.ai/vespa-managed-vector-search/).

 In the next post in this series, we look at query serving performance, integrating the CLIP encoder into the Vespa stateless container cluster, and how we improve the quality of results by performing query-time diversification using `image-to-image` similarity.
 Stay tuned for more cat photos.